 Canon's best all-round DSLR for pros, with features, performance and price

 Type: DSLR | Sensor: Full frame | Megapixels: 30.4MP | Screen: 3.0in fixed touchscreen, 1,620,000 dots | Viewfinder: Optical | Max burst speed: 7fps | Max video resolution: 4K | User level: Professional

-Lots of people are saying that mirrorless cameras (like the EOS R above) are the future and that DSLRs are dead, but don't listen!
+Lots of people are joining in the DSLR vs mirrorless debate saying that mirrorless cameras (like the EOS R above) and that DSLRs are dead, but don't listen!
 The DSLR design still has lots of advantages, including a bright, clear, optical viewing system with no lag, better handling with bigger lenses, and much better battery life.
-Professionals in particular are very cautious about change, and it's likely the EOS 5D IV DSLR will be the top choice for pros for some time to come.
+Professionals in particular are very cautious about change, and it's likely the EOS 5D IV DSLR will be one of the best cameras for professionals for some time to come.
 It's not a specialist camera designed to do a single type of work, but a robust and powerful all-rounder that can turn its hand to almost any professional assignment.
 The 61-point autofocus system is fast and powerful, and Canon's Dual Pixel CMOS AF technology makes live view autofocus pretty fast and snappy too.
 The 30.4-megapixel resolution isn't the highest, but it gives a great balance of resolution and low-light, low-noise performance.